Akashsuklabaidya07/Diabetes-Prediction-System./README.md

-Diabetes Prediction System
+# Diabetes Prediction System

-Overview
+## Overview
-The Diabetes Prediction System is a web application that uses a Logistic Regression model to predict whether a person is diabetic based on various health parameters.
-The system leverages a machine learning model trained on a dataset and allows users to input their health data to receive predictions.
-The predictions and user data are stored in a MongoDB database.
+This project is a web-based application that predicts whether a person is diabetic or non-diabetic based on several health indicators.
+The prediction model is built using Logistic Regression and Flask is used to deploy the model.

+Users can input details like pregnancies, glucose level, blood pressure, skin thickness, insulin, BMI, diabetes pedigree function, and age, and the application will predict the likelihood of diabetes.

-Project Structu
+## Project Structure